Section 1. Name of the Organization and Policy.

 Section 11.
 Records.

 The Santa Maria Women’s Network shall maintain written records from all Board Meetings and Special Meetings.
-These records shall be available for inspection members upon request.
+These records shall be available for inspection by members upon request.

 Section 1.
 Officers.

-The organization’s officers shall be a President, a Vice President, a Secretary and a Treasurer.
+The organization’s officers shall be a President, a Vice President, a Secretary, and a Treasurer.
 Any number of offices may be held by the same person except that neither the Secretary nor the Treasurer may serve concurrently as the President.